Manuvr/ManuvrOS/README.md

 ----------------------
 ####If you intend on using ManuvrOS in an Arduino-esque environment...
-You will need to copy (or link) the following directories into your IDE's library directory:
+You will need to copy the following directories into your IDE's library directory:
 -   ManuvrOS
 -   DataStructures
 -   StringBuilder